NeonSludge/ansible-dns-inventory/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/NeonSludge/ansible-dns-inventory)](https://goreportcard.com/report/github.com/NeonSludge/ansible-dns-inventory)

-A [dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) script for Ansible that discovers hosts and groups via a DNS request and organizes them into a tree.
+A [dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) script for Ansible that uses DNS to discover hosts and groups and represents the resulting inventory as a tree.

 This utility uses a DNS server as a single-source-of-truth for your Ansible inventories.
 It extracts host attributes from corresponding DNS TXT records and builds a tree out of them that then gets exported into a JSON representation, ready for use by Ansible.
 A tree is often a very convenient way of organizing your inventory because it allows for a predictable variable merging/flattening order.